-The spacecraft will be launched in 2022 and will arrive at the Jovian system in 2029.
-By 2032, it will enter orbit around Ganymede.
+The spacecraft will be launched in 2023 and will arrive at the Jovian system in 2031.
+In 2034, it will enter orbit around Ganymede.
 The JUICE mission is our "great journey" to the outer Solar system.

 To Solve the Mystery on the Origin of Our Solar System